anssi55/Todo-App/README.md

 This version contains only backend-part of the app.

-Backend have been build by using node.js express framework
+Backend have been build by using node.js express framework.

 ## Installation